corbs01/100-days-of-code/log.md

 **Thoughts:** After revising the code multiple times I was starting to understand the process and how it all links together.
 I also started using comments for each line to break it down into smaller bits.

 **Link to work:**

+### Day 4: July 27, 2020

+**Today's Progress**: Continued learning about Binary trees in Stackskill course.
+This included the following:
+* Deleting leaf nodes from a binary tree
+* Deleting nodes with one child
+* Started looking at deleting nodes with 2 children

+**Thoughts:** Much the same as day 3.
+Code was a bit more complex than yesterday so needed to run through it a few times to ensure that it started making sense.

+**Link to work:**